mebusy/notes/dev_notes/AI_CS188_BNs_Sampling.md

     - E.g, after sampling 8 times:
         - 5 reds , 2 blues , 1 green
         - so what's the probability of blue ?
 2/8 = 0.25 , that's our estimate of the probability of blue give this set of samples.
+        - Why would I ever want to do this?
+Well I basically wouldn't, right?
+I already know the probability.
+For this 1D single variable, I wouldn't actually have much useful sampling from this known distribution.
+However, in a Bayes net, there is a useful sampling from the entire network.
+Because listing all the outcomes is too expensive, even if I can create them given infinite time.

 ---